Noelle1831-k/test/README.md

 ### Step 2: Prepare the Dataset

 We have provided our complete experimental data containing AI-generated and human-written code.
-If additional data is necessary, please add its relative path of the dataset to the  **folder_list.py** file, like this:
+If additional data is necessary, please add the dataset path to the **folder_list.py** file, like this:

 ```python
 folder_paths = ["G/Data"]